OutSystems/docs-product/src/extensibility-and-integration/sap/integrate-with-a-sap-system.md

 OutSystems allows you to fetch or update data in a SAP system and use it in your applications.

-## Create a connection to a SAP system from your application
+## Create a connection to an SAP system from your application

 1. On the **Logic** tab, open the **Integrations** folder.